SkyRaider95/ENSC251-Final-Project/README.txt

 General:
 Jin:	I'm thinking of implementing a new header file and a new cpp to implement the features of the compiler.
 		No point creating a huge class for everything.
 What do you think?
+I created advancedParserClasses for this purpose.

 Part 1:
 Jin:	Mostly done, TA pointed out that this does not work if (bla bla) a = 0 (unresolved)